 Medical Test Results and Abnormalities

 Abnormal laboratory results discovered during underwriting are reported to MIB.
-Elevated blood sugar suggesting diabetes, abnormal liver function, kidney dysfunction, high cholesterol, or abnormal EKG findings are documented.
+Elevated blood sugar, suggesting diabetes, abnormal liver function, kidney dysfunction, high cholesterol, or abnormal EKG findings are documented.
 Again, normal results are typically not reported, but significant abnormalities are tracked.

-Application History
+Application History and Inquiry Records

 Tobacco Use